x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-basic-auth.md

 ## Outlook for iOS and Android architecture

 Outlook for iOS and Android is a cloud-backed application.
-This means your experience consists of a locally installed app powered by a secure and scalable service running in the Microsoft Cloud.
+This characteristic means your experience consists of a locally installed app powered by a secure and scalable service running in the Microsoft Cloud.

-For Exchange Server mailboxes, Outlook for iOS and Android's architecture is built directly into the Microsoft Cloud, providing  customers the additional benefits of security, privacy, built-in compliance, and transparent operations that Microsoft commits to in the [Microsoft Trust Center](https://www.microsoft.com/trust-center).
+For Exchange Server mailboxes, Outlook for iOS and Android's architecture is built directly into the Microsoft Cloud.
+This layout of the architecture provides customers the extra benefits of security, privacy, built-in compliance, and transparent operations that Microsoft commits to in the [Microsoft Trust Center](https://www.microsoft.com/trust-center).

 The following environments will take advantage of this Microsoft 365 or Office 365-based architecture: